Read real reviews from our Early Adopters HERE!

 3. When it is sharp, flip the blade over and stick it on the other end of the same platform.
-Repeat until bevels are approx. the same size on both sides of blade (not crucial: just keep bevels both sides small as possible and roughly even)
+Repeat until bevels are approx. the same size on both sides of blade (not crucial: just keep the bevels on both sides as small as possible and roughly even).

 For thick, dull blades:

 1. Wet the stone (no need to soak our Naniwa stones)